xpack-dev-tools/gcc-xpack/README-BUILD.md

 is quite complex, and an attempt to explain its functionality in a few words would not be realistic.
 Thus, the authoritative source of details remains the source code.

+## TODO

+- if XBB mingw GCC will support ObjC & Fortran, enable for mingw too.